Extreme events in dynamical systems and random walkers: A review: Introduction

 \subsection{Extreme events in isolated and coupled dynamical systems: Causes}

-The extreme events may be observed near a bifurcation point when the transition between two states is occurred such as switching from periodic dynamics to chaotic or switching from chaotic dynamics of one feature to another with different features.
-Scientists are utterly interested to find the systems which exhibit extreme events and in which route, these are generated.
-One of the most important route for originating extreme events in chaotic system is {\it intermittency route} \cite{ott2002chaos,alligood1996chaos}.
-Two types intermittency such as the interior crisis-induced intermittency \cite{grebogi1983crises,grebogi1987critical} and Pomeau Manneville (PM) intermittency \cite{pomeau1980intermittent} have been reported as route to originate extreme events \cite{zamora2013rogue,kingston2017extreme}.
-Another phenomena, helping for transition between one state to other is noise \cite{horsthemke1984noise,van1994noise,forgoston2018primer}.
-Extreme events \cite{pisarchik2011rogue} may also emerge due to noise-induced intermittency \cite{gwinn1985intermittent} in multistable system \cite{feudel2008complex}.
-Besides if any system possesses singularity \cite{jeffrey2009two}, then it may be capable for generating extreme events through sliding bifurcation \cite{teixeira1993generic} due to presence of discontinuous basin boundary \cite{kumarasamy2018extreme}.
+The extreme events may be observed near a bifurcation point when the transition between two states is occurred, such as switching from the periodic dynamics to chaotic or switching from chaotic dynamics of one feature to another with different features.
+Scientists are utterly interested in finding the systems which exhibit extreme events and in which route these are generated.
+One of the most important route for originating extreme events in chaotic systems is {\it intermittency} \cite{ott2002chaos,alligood1996chaos}.
+Two types of intermittency such as the interior crisis-induced intermittency \cite{grebogi1983crises,grebogi1987critical} and Pomeau Manneville (PM) intermittency \cite{pomeau1980intermittent} have been reported as leading to the originate extreme events \cite{zamora2013rogue,kingston2017extreme}.
+Another phenomenon is noise-induced intermittency that helps the switching between the coexisting states \cite{horsthemke1984noise,van1994noise,forgoston2018primer}.
+Extreme events \cite{pisarchik2011rogue} may also emerge due to noise-induced intermittency \cite{gwinn1985intermittent} in multistable systems \cite{feudel2008complex}.
+Besides, if any system possesses singularity \cite{jeffrey2009two}, then it may be capable of generating extreme events through sliding bifurcation \cite{teixeira1993generic} due to the presence of a discontinuous basin boundary \cite{kumarasamy2018extreme}.